-Converged physical and digital security with zero trust networking, continuous monitoring, and coordinated incident response
+Converged Physical and Digital security with Zero Trust Network Architecture, continuous monitoring, and coordinated incident response

 Desert Dragon operates physical and logical security as a unified operational discipline across facility and network layers.
 At the facility level, layered security zones and controlled access workflows including biometrics, badging, escorted access, materials handling, and secured delivery paths protect racks, meet me rooms, and staging areas.
 At the network level, identity aware policies extend from client racks to cloud connectivity points, while micro segmented overlays and software defined interconnection reduce attack surfaces and maintain predictable east west traffic flows.
 Security telemetry and operational events stream into the client SIEM environment, while RBAC governance and auditable change management ensure both Desert Dragon engineers and client teams operate within the same controlled operational framework.